ala747/jQuery--Ears-Navigation--Plugin/README.md

 - Firefox 3.5+
 - Safari 4 and 5+
 - Google Chrome 4+

-IE 7+ partially works at this time (with some positioning problems; although it's not a high priority issue for me right now, I hope to have it fixed soon)
+- IE 8+ (IE 7 works fine --if you don't mind to have no pointers at all--)

 ## Demo and Documentation